Pylons/pyramid/docs/narr/models.rst

 statement at class scope using the ``IBlogEntry`` interface as its sole argument).

-An interface simply tags the model object with a "type" that can be referred to within the :term:`application registry`.
-A model object can implement zero or more interfaces.
-The interface must be an instance of a class that inherits from :class:`zope.interface.Interface`.
+The interface object used must be an instance of a class that inherits from :class:`zope.interface.Interface`.

-You specify that a model *implements* an interface by using the :func:`zope.interface.implements` function at class scope.
+A model class may *implement* zero or more interfaces.
+You specify that a model implements an interface by using the :func:`zope.interface.implements` function at class scope.
 The above ``BlogEntry`` model implements the ``IBlogEntry`` interface.